 Any default under the agreements governing Holdings or its subsidiaries' indebtedness, including a default under Acquisition Corp.'s senior credit facility that is not waived by the required lenders, and the remedies sought by the holders of such indebtedness, could make Holdings unable to pay principal, premium, if any, and interest on the notes and substantially decrease the market value of the notes.
 If Holdings or they are unable to generate sufficient cash flow and are otherwise unable to obtain funds necessary to meet required payments of principal, premium, if any, and interest on Holdings or their indebtedness, or if Holdings or they otherwise fail to comply with the various covenants, including financial and operating covenants, in the instruments governing Holdings or their indebtedness (including covenants in Acquisition Corp.'s senior credit facility and the indentures governing the Acquisition Corp.
 Notes and the notes), Holdings or they could be in default under the terms of the agreements governing such indebtedness, including Acquisition Corp.'s senior credit facility and the indentures.
 In the event of such default, the holders of such indebtedness could elect to declare all the funds borrowed thereunder to be due and payable, together with accrued and unpaid interest, the lenders under Acquisition Corp.'s senior credit facility could elect to terminate their commitments thereunder, cease making further loans and institute foreclosure proceedings against Holdings and its subsidiaries assets, and Holdings could be forced into bankruptcy or liquidation.
-If Holdings or its subsidiaries' operating performance declines Holdings may in the future need to obtain waivers from the required lenders under Acquisition Corp.'s senior credit facility to avoid being in default.
-If Holdings breaches its covenants under Acquisition Corp.'s senior credit facility, the lenders could exercise their rights, as described above, and Holdings could be forced into bankruptcy or liquidation.
+If Holdings or its subsidiaries' operating performance declines Holdings may in the future need to obtain waivers from the required lenders under Acquisition Corp.'s senior credit facility and seeks a waiver, Holdings may not be able to obtain a waiver from the required lenders.
+If this occurs, Holdings would be in default under Acquisition Corp.'s senior credit facility, the lenders could exercise their rights, as described above, and Holdings co